saurabbhsp/Big-Data-Programming/MPI/README.md

     # request.Wait()
     return data
  ```
 The above method accepts data to be sent to all processors and root processor which is sending the data.
-The data is then  broken into chunks depending on the processor count.
+The data is then  broken into chunks depending on the processor count.<br /><br /><br /><br />
 ### 2.2.
 Gather
 ```python
 def gather(data, root):